-Race and Disability: the Financial Impact of Systemic Inequality
+Race, Ethnicity and Disability: The Financial Impact of Systemic Inequality

 3:00pm - 4:00pm ET

 People of color with disabilities face unique systemic challenges as a result of their intersecting identities.
 Centuries of exclusive practices in the United States, such as redlining and employment discrimination, have resulted in a society where people of color with disabilities, particularly Black, Indigenous, and Latinx communities, are at a particular disadvantage financially.